Doctor of Philosophy (Theological Studies) Program

 Program Withdrawal

-In the rare occurrence of a doctoral student finding it necessary to withdraw from the degree program, he or she must notify both the Program Office and Records Office in writing of the desired change in program status.
+In the rare occurrence of a doctoral student finding it necessary to withdraw from the degree program, the student must notify both the Program Office and Records Office in writing of the desired change in program status.
 All fees accrued prior to formal notification of program withdrawal are still payable in full.

 Program of Study

 The PhD/THS is structured to provide course offerings that will allow flexibility in the light of each student’s theological concentration.
-There is no prescribed sequence of courses, except for ST 9100 and ST 9110 (which should be taken in the first fall semester of PhD study).
 Students are expected to plan course selection with their faculty advisor.

 Advanced Electives